afghani-iitkgp/TruckbookBackendAssignment_afghani_v3/README.md

 # **TruckbookBackendAssignment_githubrepo**
+**Namma Metro**
+Bengaluru Metro Rail Corporation Limited (BMRCL), a joint venture of Government of India and the State Government of Karnataka, is the agency for building, operating and expanding the
-Namma Metro (Bangalore Metro), how to reach your destination with minimum time and cost.
+Namma Metro network.
+The metro connects all prominent places in the city.
+The metro consists of 5 lanes each indicated by the color as shown in the below map.how to reach your destination with minimum time and cost.

+**Objective:**
+Develop RESTful APIs using that can be utilized by mobile and web applications.
+The applications will satisfy the following user stories:
+● User should be able to login or sign up using his phone number (no OTP or verification code required).
+● User should be able to see the list of all stations for each Line.
+● User should be able to choose starting and ending stations, to get the cost and minimum possible time of journey.

-To run the project:
+**To run the project:**
 Go to project directory and then run:
 1) python3 run_flasked_api.py
       OR